 Although it’s often considered part of the Denver Light Rail, it’s actually a separate commuter rail line, the first in Colorado.
 It’s both faster, heavier, and bigger than Light Rail trains, powered by overhead electric.
 It reaches speeds of nearly 80 miles per hour.

 Unlike most light rail trains, you’ll board the A Line on level service, so you can wheel on luggage without worrying about stairs.
-Hopefully you scored some cheap air tickets, and found a place cool to go.

 All aboard the RTD Rail A Line – from downtown to DIA